tsmoreau/docs/docs/wp-and-research/privacy.md

 Blockchain technology fundamentally relies on distributed system principles and cryptography techniques, especially digital signature algorithms.
-Elliptic Curve Digital Signature Algorithm (ECDSA) is widely used in most blockchain systems such as Bitcoin, Ethereum, and TomoChain to generate a signature in order to authenticate the sender of a transaction.
+Elliptic Curve Digital Signature Algorithm (ECDSA) is widely used in most blockchain systems such as Bitcoin, Ethereum, and Tao to generate a signature in order to authenticate the sender of a transaction.
 The most widely used elliptic curve in blockchains is secp256k1.